destel/rill/README.md

 func main() {
 	ctx := context.Background()

-	// Start with a stream of user ids ids := rill.FromSlice([]int{
+	// Convert a slice of user IDs into a channe ids := rill.FromSlice([]int{
 		1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20,
 		21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40,